truenas/documentation/content/SCALE/Storage/Pools/EncryptionSCALE.md

 ![AddDatasetEncryptionSelectedPassphraseType](/images/SCALE/AddDatasetEncryptionSelectedPassphraseType.png "Dataset Encryption Type Passphrase")

-Using the passphrase option might be easier to manage, but Make the phrase complex enough to not easily guess.
+Using the passphrase option might be easier to manage but make the phrase complex and not easy to guess.

 {{< hint danger>}}
-Keep both encryption keys and/or passphrases safeguarded and stored in such a way they won't get lost.
+Keep both encryption keys and/or passphrases safeguarded in a secure and protected place.
 Losing encryption keys or passphrases can result in permanent data loss!
 {{< /hint >}}